 - You are guaranteed a credit limit of at least $500 on each Discover it Student card.

 - Discover will periodically review your account and may offer a credit limit increase if you’ve been consistently paying on time.

 - You can request a credit limit increase online, or by calling customer service at 1 (800) 347-2683.
 You should wait until you’ve paid at least six straight monthly bills on time.

-If you decide to keep your Discover student credit card after you graduate from school, it will be converted to the non-student version of Chrome or Cash Back.
+If you decide to keep your Discover student credit card after you graduate from school, it will be converted to the non-student version of Discover it® chrome or Discover it® Cash Back.
 You’ll keep the same card with your existing credit limit and all the accompanying features and rewards.
 Once Discover receives your updated income information, you may be eligible for a credit limit increase.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines